-Generally speaking, River’s team usually boasts a future star or two who go on to become world-class players in Europe and Julian Alvarez is tipped to become the latest big-money export, with Manchester City reportedly closing in on his signature.
+Generally speaking, River’s team usually boasts a future star or two who go on to become world-class players in Europe and Julian Alvarez has become the latest big-money export, signing for Manchester City.

 With that, here is a star-studded XI of players who starred at River before excelling for major clubs around Europe.